Zenamine/docs/pages/cloud/vps/rescue/guide.en-ca.md

 ![Service emails area in the Control Panel](images/service_emails.png){.thumbnail}

 You can now connect via SSH to your VPS in rescue mode.
-Once these changes have been completed with rescue mode, you can reboot the VPS on your main hard drive by pressing the `Reboot my VPS`{.action} button.
+To switch back to normal mode, simply reboot your VPS by clicking on boot `···`{.action} button and select `Reboot my VPS`.

 ## Go further